990aa/kivixa/docs/EXPORT_AND_PDF_STATUS.md

 Both systems are **fully implemented**, **tested**, and **ready to use**:

-1. **High-Resolution Export**: Professional-grade DPI-based export with progress tracking
+1. **High-Resolution Export**: -grade DPI-based export with progress tracking
    - 399 lines of production code
    - Supports PNG, JPG, Raw formats
    - Quality presets: 72-600 DPI